NomicFoundation/hardhat/docs/tutorial/README.md

 To orchestrate this process we're going to use **Hardhat**, which is a task runner that facilitates building on Ethereum.
 It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts and dApps, as well as easily introducing more functionality around this workflow.
 This means compiling and testing at the very core.

-**Hardhat** also comes built-in with **Hardhat EVM**, a local Ethereum network designed for development.
+**Hardhat** also comes built-in with **Hardhat Network**, a local Ethereum network designed for development.
 It allows you to deploy your contracts, run your tests and debug your code.

 In this tutorial we'll guide you through:
 - Setting up your Node.js environment for Ethereum development